vheuel/vheuel/README.md

 👋 Hello there, I'm **Vheüel Roman**

-🚀 As an IT enthusiast, I am passionate about UI & UX Design, Fediverse, Crypto, and AI.
+🚀 IT enthusiast, passionate about UI & UX Design, Fediverse, Crypto, and AI.